Warehousing Best Practices for Productivity

 - Integrate ergonomic modules and lifts to deliver items to your warehouse operators at a comfortable height

-Use signs and labels in your warehouse to note safety hazards and ensure employees take proper precautions.
+Use signs and labels in your warehouse to note safety hazards and make sure employees take proper precautions.

-Signs throughout your warehouse might include those for exit doors, machine safety directions, protective gear, and product labels to emphasize harmful chemicals.
+Signs throughout your warehouse can include those for exit doors, machine safety directions, protective gear, and product labels to emphasize harmful chemicals.

 To utilize signs and labels throughout your warehouse:

 Make sure signs are clear and easy to understand with readable text

 Use universally recognized symbols, such as a flame for flammable materials or a pedestrian silhouette for pedestrian pathways, to reinforce the message

 Standardize signs through color coordination — for example, use red for safety warnings and yellow for traffic signs